Address

 Founder & CEO

-With a lifetime of focus on service to various types of communities, mental health training and advocacy, facilitation, and build teams with that “magic” feeling, I am certain that a rising tide lifts all boats and when people are supported and feel a sense of belonging, we can do powerful things together!
-I currently serve as Past President of the Distress Centre Niagara’s Board of Directors and am a 10+ year facilitator and contract trainer with the Mental Health Commission of Canada, coming up on 1,000 Canadians trained!
-I strongly believe that when we care for one another first and focus on wellbeing, people will then give 110% to their “work” (families and friends, jobs, community involvement, and more).
-I lean into tough conversations, leading with curiosity, empathy, and understanding, strive for open communication, and enjoy facilitation on a variety of additional topics.
+Having had significant experiences across the lifespan that focus on driving individual and organization excellence, I am passionate about developing authentic leaders and teams that bring that “magic” to their workplace.
+I am certain that when people are supported and feel a sense of belonging, we can do powerful things together!
+I have served on various board, including being the President of the Distress Centre Niagara’s Board of Directors most recently.
+Having spent 13 years as a contract trainer and facilitator with the Mental Health Commission of Canada, I hit the milestone of training and empowering 1,000 Canadians in Mental Health First Aid in 2025!
+I strongly believe that when we care for one another and focus on holistic wellbeing, people will give 110% to their “work” (families and friends, jobs, community and more) without the need to ask.
+I lean into tough conversations, leading with curiosity, empathy, and understanding, strive for radical and open communication, and enjoy facilitation on a variety of additional topics.

 Specialties: